This grilled asparagus recipe will show you how to prepare, cook and serve tender green stems every time.

 Have you ever had cooked asparagus or had it cooked for you and found that the base of the stalk is woody and the tips is mushy?
 I have many times and it's a really easy thing to get right if you know how.

 It's all about ensuring that you use the best bit of the spear and cut the bases at the right place, so how do you do it?
 Well first of all, don't cut it, pick up the asparagus spear holding it at both ends and bend.

 Where the spear naturally breaks is where the tenderness disappears, keep the head and use the remainder of the stem for something else.
-Asparagus soup is always a good one.
+I like to thinly slice it and make Asparagus soup.

 Additionally you can shave the bottom of the spear so that it is the same thickness as nearer the tip.
 In theory this ensured that the whole spear is cooked at the same time.
-I find that if I've used the "bending" method then shaving the base is no longer necessary.
+I find that if I've used the "bending" method then it's not necessary to shave the base as well.

-Grilling is simple and gentle.
-Make sure that your grill and the the asparagus has been brushed in olive oil then your ready to go.
+Grilling is simple and gentle, you can do it directly over the coals using the grill grate or use a "fire plate" plancha.
+Make sure that your grill and the asparagus has been brushed in olive oil then you're ready to go.
 Place your spears on the grill over medium heat and turn after a couple of minutes.
-The spears will cook in about 5 minutes and you will know that they are ready by some telltale signs:-
+The spears will cook in about 5 minutes and you will know that they are ready by some tell-tale signs:-

 When you see the spears darken in color, be careful how much additional grilling you give them otherwise they might start to blacken.